 Separate names with a comma.

-Discussion in 'Charging and Infrastructure' started by Standroid, Jul 18, 2017.
+Discussion in 'Charging, Infrastructure & Efficiency' started by Standroid, Jul 18, 2017.

 Which charging adapters will you carry in your Model 3 for travel in the US and Canada?

 J1772 to Tesla definitely.
 Model 3 should come with one.